A New Style?

 Home of the Lumberjacks

 Today, while the logging industry is not operating at the scale that it was at the turn of the 20th century, it is still a major part of Tupper Lake's economy and culture.
-The town has always embraced their heritage of being "Home of the Lumberjacks," and everywhere from the school mascot to annual summer festivals you will see the face of the authentic lumberjack.
+The town has always embraced its heritage of being "Home of the Lumberjacks," and everywhere from the school mascot to annual summer festivals, you will see the face of the authentic lumberjack.

 The Tupper Lake Style

 As the Lumbersexual and Metrojack (the cleaner, more urban version of the Lumbersexual) trends become more and more mainstream, the style around Tupper Lake has pretty much-maintained status quo.
 Recently I came across an article that broke down the Lumbersexual based on 5 traits: scruff, wardrobe, habitat, diet and lifestyle.
 While these traits show many similarities between the rugged Adirondack Lumberjack and the urban Lumbersexual, the two looks still vary in many ways...

 The urban Lumbersexual typically maintains a well sculpted beard that is meant to look rugged, yet it is still surprisingly well-trimmed.
 While in the Adirondacks, you will find facial hair of all shapes and sizes.
 It's simply about what works for you.
 It's about being practical - it's a shield from the elements and it's about making a conscious choice between spending your time in front of a mirror or outdoors.